mantidproject/mantid/docs/source/release/v3.9.0/ui.rst

 Plotting Improvements
 #####################
 - Fixed a bug where left and right Y axes went out of sync when a fit was run.
+- Exposed the ``plotSubplots`` command to Python.
+This creates a tiled (multilayer) plot with one workspace per tile.

 Algorithm Toolbox
 #################